 How do we store information about items that are strongly related to other items or to the context?

 Our research approach draws on formal models to understand the common ground between vision and memory.
-In particular, we develop behavioral and functional neuroimaging paradigms designed to tap what information is represented and what information persists in visual memory, and use Bayesian, connectionist and information theoretic tools to formalize the underlying memory representations.
+In particular, we develop behavioral and EEG paradigms designed to tap what information is represented and what information persists in visual memory, and use signal detection-based, Bayesian, connectionist and information theoretic tools to formalize the underlying memory representations.
 Our research has focused on three core areas: the representations involved in visual working memory and visual long-term memory; the nature of our existing knowledge of objects and scenes; and what kinds of subtle statistical regularities observers learn from the world.

-Dependence between items in visual working memoryWhen we perceive the visual world, we bring to bear prior knowledge about the things we see.
+The structure of visual working memoryWhen we perceive the visual world, we bring to bear prior knowledge about the things we see.
 How does such knowledge affect the amount of visual information we can hold in mind at once?
 Nearly all measures of working memory capacity have assumed that capacity is independent of prior knowledge, and have attempted to quantify how many items observers can remember (e.g., we are limited to 4 items).
 Rather than assuming observers' representations are based on the storage of a fixed number of independent items, we have investigated working memory capacity from a constructive memory perspective: In contrast to the predictions of existing models, we have found that observers take advantage of prior knowledge when representing a display in working memory, and represent the display hierarchically - that is, they encode structured representation consisting of not only individual items but also a summary or visual texture of the display.

 Selected Relevant Papers